mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/zookeeper/index.md

 To get started with creating ZooKeeper clusters in your project namespace, you first need to deploy the [ZooKeeper operator](../../../../../workspaces/applications/catalog-applications/zookeeper-operator/) in the workspace where the project exists.

-Once you have the ZooKeeper operator deployed, you can create ZooKeeper Clusters by applying a `ZookeeperCluster` custom resource in a project's namespace.
+After you deploy the ZooKeeper operator, you can create ZooKeeper Clusters by applying a `ZookeeperCluster` custom resource in a project's namespace.

 A [Helm chart](https://github.com/pravega/zookeeper-operator/tree/master/charts/zookeeper) exists in the ZooKeeper operator repository that can assist with deploying ZooKeeper clusters.

 ### Example deployment

-This example deployment walks you through deploying a ZooKeeper cluster in a project namespace.
-After following the steps below, you should have a running ZooKeeper cluster ready for use in your project's namespace.
+Follow these steps to deploy a ZooKeeper cluster in a project namespace.
+This procedure results in a running ZooKeeper cluster, ready for use in your project's namespace.

 1. Set the `PROJECT_NAMESPACE` environment variable to the name of your project’s namespace: